Neonatal Course Evaluation OfficerView Bio

 As a science and psychology enthusiast, I hold a Bachelor of Science degree and have completed additional study into the science behind mental health.

-Alongside my studies, I undertook several long-term volunteer positions for hospitals and children’s charities.
+Alongside my studies, I have previously undertaken several long-term volunteer positions for hospitals and children’s charities.

 I am currently studying for a MA with the Open University, which will provide further knowledge and skills to utilise in our organisation.